ehsanrafi/Formula1/README.md

 # Formula1
-F1 chatbot made by using CrewAI technology.
+F1 Q&A Bot made by using CrewAI technology.